The-Fonz/adventure-track/README.md

 There are many amazing adventurers that do incredible things, yet cannot communicate these effectively to their followers.
-Let's change that, let's take people along for a ride.
+Let's change that.

 A related issue is that it is hard to attract big sponsors to sailplane and paragliding races because they're not very spectator-friendly.
 Let's change that too and bring gliding, hanggliding and paragliding to the Olympics!

-Here's some random lyric for inspiration.

-*Come along and you´ll see... what it's like to be free* Come Along - Titiyo

 ## Idea
 These are some untested ideas.
 Someone should go out into the field and find out if this is what people want.